Video format notes

 AVI (Audio Video Interleave)

-A (a RIFF derivative; see also IFF), and fairly common, though not ideal for MPEG-4 video tracks, VBR MP3 audio tracks, and some other things, as this old format does not really allow this without some hacks that are also conventions.
+A (a RIFF derivative; see also IFF), and fairly common, though not ideal for MPEG-4 video tracks, VBR MP3 audio tracks, and some other things, as this older format does not really allow this without some hacks, that may be convention but not standard.
 Many AVIs in the wild violate the AVI standard - but play fine on most (computer) players.

 - Files with the .divx extension are usually AVIs (...containing DivX video)